fioprotocol/fio-devhub/_docs/developers/devnet.md

 The original 3 nodes plus 12 nodes, for a total of 15 nodes, should now be upgraded.

+## Performance testing

+Some projects have devnet-level performance test considerations.
+When a release includes the need for performance testing then tests must be run and findings published to the wiki for the release.

+## QA testing

+QA regression tests should be run against the devnet for each release.

 ## Reference Notes